 Ready to study in China?
 Find out more about life in some of China’s major student cities…

-Beijing is one of the most populous cities in the world (home to almost 21 million people).
+Beijing is one of the most populous cities in the world (home to over 21 million people).
 With plenty of nightspots and cultural attractions to choose from, international students certainly won’t have any difficulty finding opportunities to become immersed in local culture, while practicing their Mandarin.
 For those not fluent in the language, many signs are written in English.

 Homesick international students in Shanghai might want to visit one of the “copycat” towns in the suburbs around the city, for a fix of their own culture.
 These include Spanish, British, Scandinavian, Canadian, Dutch, Italian and German settlements.
 Perhaps the best known is Thames Town, an eerily quiet English replica complete with cobbled streets, old English pubs and a statue of Sir Winston Churchill… all labeled with Chinese signs.

 The three top universities in Shanghai to feature in this year’s rankings are: Fudan University (ranked 43rd); Shanghai Jiao Tong University (61st); and Tongji University (joint 315th).
 The first two are in the C9 league of elite universities, indicating that China’s ambition of creating something like a US Ivy League is showing results.

 Xi'an is one of the oldest cities in China, with enough precious relics and historical sites to keep history devotees happy throughout their studies.
 One of the most famous and impressive sites is the Terracotta Warriors, which were made to be buried with the First Emperor Qin Shihuang, to serve him in the afterlife.